apache/incubator-gluten/docs/Velox.md

 ## Build Velox Jar

+Since the mvn script calls setup-ubuntu.sh to install dependency libraries, so we need to run it from root group.

 The command below clones velox source code from [OAP-project/velox](https://github.com/oap-project/velox) to tools/build/velox_ep.
 Then it applies some patches to Velox build script and builds the velox library.

 ```shell script